mrcreasey/oc-ds-p2-exploratory-data-analysis/README.md

 ## Requirements

+The notebook includes a list of its own requirements, and a procedure for `pip install` of any missing libraries.
+It also contains procedures to download and unzip the data, if not already downloaded.

-**Data** : The dataset of education indicators used in this analysis can be downloaded (37Mb) from the worldbank at <https://databank.worldbank.org/data/download/Edstats_csv.zip>
+**Data** : The dataset of education indicators used in this analysis can be downloaded (37Mb) from the worldbank at <https://databank.worldbank.org/data/download/Edstats_csv.zip>.

 **Python libraries** : `numpy, pandas, matplotlib, seaborn, missingno, plotly, tqdm`

 ## Files